svermaji/SearchBigFile/README.md

 * In case of hang, program tries to stop forcefully after 50 sec.
 * Controls to increase/decrease font size.
 * Shows number of lines processed till time while searching or reading.
-* A warning indicator is shown and show the occurrences so war in case if there are too many matches.
+* A warning indicator is shown and show the occurrences so far in case if there are too many matches.
 * An indicator showing present font size of file contents pane.
 * ESC key can be used to hide inner-frame.
 * Match case and whole word search options are available.